 The debates in the Jewish world can be traced to three sources of influence:

-- marxism, close to the USSR, which called for an international social revolution based in particular on the Yiddish language
+- Karl Marxism, close to the USSR, which called for an international social revolution based in particular on the Yiddish language

 - and Zionism hoped for in Palestine, which was also very much to the left, in that it valued manual salaried work, the agricultural and industrial proletariat.